1878 Surinamese general election: Electoral system

 The Colonial States consisted of nine elected members and four appointed by the Governor-General.
 Elected members served six-year terms, with three members elected every two years.
 The 1878 elections were to replace the three members elected in 1872, F.H. van Affelen van Oorde, E.F.L.
 Mollinger and Johannes Cornelis Muller.
 However, none of the three were still members by 1878; van Oorde resigned in September 1872 and was replaced by Semuel van Praag, Mollinger resigned in 1874 and was replaced by David Baëza (who died the following year and was replaced by Jacob Alexander Salomons), while Muller resigned in 1876 and was replaced by G.H.
 Barnet Lyon.

-The elections were held using the two-round system, with suffrage restricted to men meeting certain criteria.
+The elections were held using the two-round system, with suffrage restricted to men who paid a tax contribution of 60 Dutch guilders.
 Voters had multiple votes, and any candidate receiving a number of votes equivalent to over 50% of the valid ballots cast was elected in the first round.
 If not all seats were filled, a second round was held with twice the number of candidates as seats remaining, who were the candidates who received the most votes but failed to be elected in the first round.